 - Understanding of the current and future technological developments as dictated by global challenges.

 - Appreciation of: the role and place of electrical power engineering in relation to societal needs and world economy, and the international dimension of electrical power engineering.

 - Knowledge and understanding of the modern research tools and techniques.

 - Appreciation, understanding and fostering of knowledge dissemination and public outreach.

 This programme is delivered over 12 months, with two semesters of taught courses, followed by a research project leading to the submission of a Masters Thesis.
 Academics involved in teaching and project supervision in the MSc in Electrical Power Engineering are leading or participating in large, multi-institutional and multi-national research projects in the area of electrical power engineering.

 For their dissertation projects, our MSc students will be placed in a world-class, vibrant research environment, working on the cutting edge of the current technological developments, side by side with the leading scientists in the field.

-The above modules correspond to 120 credits of taught material, plus 60 credits of a research project.
-Please note, these courses are currently undergoing approval and are subject to change for 2017-18 entry.
-The final course list will be post by 15th July 2017.
+The courses correspond to 120 credits of taught material, plus 60 credits of a research project.

 - Power Electronics, Machines & Systems